 Unexpected health concerns while traveling can get in the way of doing all that you want.
 But there are steps you can take to stay healthy and active.

-To help you get the most out of your travels, here are some tips for how to stay healthy on vacation from Dr. Kristina Angelo, a medical epidemiologist with the Centers for Disease Control and Prevention.
+To help you get the most out of your travels, here are some tips for how to stay healthy on vacation from Dr. Kristina Angelo, a medical epidemiologist with the CDC.

 Before you go